 For $\rho=0.5$, the endogeneity issue arises.
-In this case, M3 results in much higher bias and MSE than the other three methods, although it still results in a lower variance.
-The high MSE of M3 is mostly due to the high bias from no adjustment for endogeneity.
+In this case, M3 results in a much higher bias and MSE than the other three methods, although it still results in a lower variance.
+The high MSE of M3 is mostly due to the high bias from a lack of adjustment for endogeneity.
 The reasons for the lower variance of M3 are the same as those in the case of $\rho=0$: all samples are used in the estimations and there is no estimated weight.
-M4 (the oracle estimation case) was associated with the lowest bias, as it is the one using only the sample of compliers.
-The bias curve under M2 was flat over the quantile levels, while that under M1 indicated some declining trend.
-It is worth noting that M1 resulted in a higher MSE than M2, which suggests that using potential treatment status information for estimating the weight may be helpful on improving the MSE.
-The performances for M1, M2 and M4 overall became evidently better when the sample size increased.
-In sum, in the case of endogeneity, although estimation without adjustment for endogeneity (M3) could still yield a lower variance, it could also result in a higher bias and thus a higher MSE.
-The higher variances under M1 and M2 arise from using estimated weights.
-Yet, these weight schemes help to effectively mitigate the estimation bias.
-On the whole, relatively to the M3 case, the overall MSE under M1 and M2 can get substantially improved under the weighting adjustment for endogeneity.
+Notably, M4 (the oracle estimation case) is associated with the lowest bias, because it uses only the sample of compliers.
+The bias curve under M2 is flat over the quantile levels, whereas that under M1 shows declining trend.
+It is worth noting that M1 results in a higher MSE than M2, which suggests that using potential treatment status information to estimate the weight may be helpful on improving the MSE.
+The performances of M1, M2 and M4 evidently improve as the sample size increased.
+In summary, in the case of endogeneity, although estimation without adjustment for endogeneity (M3) could still yield a lower variance, it could also result in a higher bias and thus a higher MSE.
+The higher variances under M1 and M2 arise from the use of the estimated weights.
+However, these weight schemes help to effectively mitigate the estimation bias.
+Overall, relative to M3, the MSE under M1 and M2 can be substantially improved under the weighting adjustment for endogeneity.